 48 Hours in Tromsø: Northern Lights, Reindeer & LGBTQ+ Travel Tips

-Located above the Arctic Circle, this small city is one of the best places to see the Northern Lights, go reindeer sledding, and more — and it’s LGBTQ+ friendly!
+Located above the Arctic Circle, this small city is one of the best places to see the Northern Lights, go reindeer sledding, and just be gay!

 Why Visit Tromsø, Norway?

-We will be honest, before booking this trip, we had never heard of Tromsø, Norway (call us uncultured!).
+We will be honest, before booking this trip, we had never heard of Tromsø, Norway (whoops).
 Davey had a work meeting there, so upon looking into the activities and the city itself, we knew we had to make a trip out of it.
 And are we glad we did!
-This trip has quickly become one of our favorite trips of all time, It sounds extreme, but it’s true.
+This trip has quickly become one of our favorite trips of all time.
+Here is a detailed video we posted to our Instagram.
 From a breathtaking fjord cruise to a polar plunge into the Arctic sea, if Tromsø is not on your bucket list, it needs to be!
-And lucky for you, here’s the perfect itinerary for spending a quick weekend in Tromsø, Norway!
+And lucky for you, here’s the perfect itinerary for spending a quick, gay-approved weekend in Tromsø, Norway!

 Day 1: Arctic Sauna, Scenic Walks & Seafood Feasts